Note: These features are currently only available to people using Oculus in the United States with English set as the default language.

 How does voice dictation differ from voice commands?

 Voice commands and voice dictation are two separate services that allow you to use your voice to navigate Oculus.
 You can access voice commands by clicking the Voice Commands button in the Home menu.
 You can use voice dictation by pressing the microphone on the Oculus keyboard.
-Unlike voice commands, we do not store or review recordings or transcripts of any voice dictations you make in the Oculus keyboard, unless you submit them to us for feedback as described above.
-Because your voice dictation recordings and transcripts are not stored, you will not see them in your voice command logs.
+We do not store or review recordings or transcripts of any voice dictations you make in the Oculus keyboard, unless you submit them to us for feedback or have Oculus Dictation improvements turned on.
+Because your voice dictation recordings and transcripts are not stored by default, you will not see them in your voice command logs.